apache/fury-site/docs/specification/row_format_spec.md

 #### Variable-Width Data Encoding

-Variable-length fields (strings, arrays, maps, nested structs) store an offset-size pair in their slot:
+Variable-length fields (strings, arrays, maps, nested structs) store an offset-size pair in their slot.
+The pair is interpreted as one little-endian 64-bit value:

 ```
 +---------------------------+---------------------------+